mstksg/inCode/copy/entries/shake.md

 cabal install shake
 ~~~

-I'll will be using `shake-0.10.6` for this entry.
+I'll will be using `shake-0.10.6` for this post.

 ### Setting up the Shakefile